CharliePalm/Francis/README.md

     const formula = new MyFirstFormula();
     console.log('result: ');
     console.log(formula.compile());
-and add your formula and parameters
+Then just add your formula and parameters and you can run

+    ts-node MyFirstFormula.ts
+Easy peasy!

-### Cloning the repo (Recommended):
+### with the whole repo (Recommended):
 Because the process for generating formulas is somewhat confusing, it's helpful to have the whole repo at your disposale to view the examples.
-This guide assumes basic programming proficiency.
-You don't really need to be a typescript expert but you should be familiar with the concepts of basic logic and polymorphism

     git clone https://github.com/CharliePalm/Francis
     cd Francis